alat-rights/alana-utilities/docs/README.md

 </p>

 ## What is alana-utilities?
 This library is designed to make interacting with Claude fast and easy.
-It is primarily targetted toward people writing non-production, prototype code.
+It is primarily targeted toward people writing non-production, prototype code.
 It prioritizes developer ergonomics.

 It speeds up lots of things that I frequently find myself doing with Claude.